Skip to main content

 Featured book

-The Feedback‑Driven
+The Feedback‑Driven Developer

 by Ashley Davis

-Photosphere is the real-world case study built from scratch throughout the book — every technique shown in production code.
-Drawn from 30 years of software engineering experience, it's a practical guide to shipping quality software faster through continuous feedback.
+Drawn from 30 years of software engineering experience, it's a practical guide to shipping quality software quickly, powered by continuous feedback.

-"It's akin to having a rare and exceptional mentor, a consummate professional with astounding technical expertise guiding me through every phase." — Parth Sigdel, Full Stack Developer
+"It's akin to having a rare and exceptional mentor, a consummate professional with astounding technical expertise guiding me through every phase."
+Parth Sigdel, Full Stack Developer

 Get early access